-Once you have the feature for Jet Enterprise dashboards installed, there are a series of tasks that you will need to perform to ensure connectivity.
+Once you have the feature for Jet Analytics dashboards installed, there are a series of tasks that you will need to perform to ensure connectivity.
 This article details out each task and where possible provides links to demonstrate the activity.

 1. Ensure the account you've setup to run the Jet Service Tier has the appropriate permissions to read/write from the Jet Services database.
 For this you will need to know A) what server the database was created on and B) what account you used during the installation for the 'Run As Account' setting.